 The disciples abandoned him.

-This is not the “gift” they had been expecting.
+The Jewish people: This is not the “gift” they had been expecting.
+They wanted a King, a deliverer from their oppressors.

 Yet, Jesus offered the widow back her dead son alive, the woman at the well redemption, and salvation to all mankind though his death.
 All unexpected gifts to those who received them.